mighty-gerbils/gerbil-persist/persist.md

 of notionally independent modules, database administrators, network administrators, and a host of expensive infrastructure professionals.

+### Atomic Section as Mutual Exclusion

+There is not just a clear analogy but a common higher pattern between atomicity of persistent changes and atomicity of changes in the context of concurrent activities.

+The widely accepted programming language solution for atomicity in the context of concurrency is *mutual exclusion* locks.
+The high-level primitive for them is some variant of a `with-lock` primitive to execute a simple thunk while holding a lock.
+The low-level primitive is an explicit lock object with which you manually do the above and carefully handle failure in the absence of exceptions.
+Either way, all your code is written in your usual programming language;
+most of the code is blissfully unaware of when locks are used;
+the few “critical sections” need be careful to respect a hierarchy of locks, but they are written in the same familiar language, and are pretty small.
+This primitive is thus modular: you can keep writing functions that don't have to care whether other functions ever use the primitive.

+If concurrency had a “solution” for atomicity similar to transactions “solve” atomicity for databases, it would look like this: instead of local `with-lock` thunks, you must organize your code in global “between-lock” thunks containing everything that happens between two calls to `with-lock`.
+That’s an inversion of control;
+to be done manually in languages without call/cc.
+Moreover, you can to explicitly persist execution context (see below) if you want to avoid breaking user invariants.
+To add insult to injury, the parts done while holding locks as well as all changes that matter must be written as magic snippets in a completely different language that you must manually metaprogram with strings.
+That’s what transactions for concurrency would be, and what transactions for databases are.

+If this design sounds completely crazy, that’s because it is.
+Yet that is what university professors teach, and what billion-dollar businesses sell.

 ### Persisting Execution Context

 In the dominating paradigm of Manual Persistence, it is relatively